Enalean/tuleap-documentation-en/languages/en/user-guide/tql/cross-tracker-search.rst

 Default mode
 ------------

 The widget has two modes, allowing you to choose the level of fine-tuning you want.
-There is Default mode and :ref:`Expert mode <xts_expert_mode>`.
+There is a Default mode and an :ref:`Expert mode <xts_expert_mode>`.
 Let's first see the default mode.

-This is the mode in which the widget is created.
-It allows you to choose a list of trackers coming from different projects and to filter artifacts from those trackers according to some criteria.
+See the documentation page of the :ref:`Cross-Tracker Search widget <xts>` for details on the Default mode.
+This page focuses on the TQL syntax.

 Examples: